 The pages on the blotter on my desk where I would set up the well and the pen and the paper, or the journal, the journals, once again let me say with pages made from quality paper, no wood pulp in my notebooks, paper made to stand the test of time, I used to say, have already said, remembering this standing the test of time line after one of the sellers at the papery had said the same, word for word the same.
 I had said I needed to write; it was necessary for my sanity, for my health, to write, that I could not be whole if I did not write, and I would insist that I had to be true to my writing and that to be true to that was being true to myself, my soul, I believe in a thing called soul, yes, a transcendental soul, entity, a transmigratory soul essence, what soul is, my essential nature, is this what the Chinese call the original self, is there an original, what is original, ab origine, I image meeting my original self—imagine meeting your original self and not recognizing him, or he not recognizing you . . .

 My existence, my survival, my what have you, have we in words to say what I am trying to mean, always other questions, to say or not to say what needs to be said, words never mean what they say at, right, Addie?
-Addie, my friend, all of this is hyperbole, willful exaggeration everywhere I had to write I needed to write, of course, I needed to write because f I did not write, I would die, surely die, the notebooks of happenings, of events, of incidents, of whatever else we have in the way of saying our experiences to others I used to put them down on paper pages and pages everyone has something to say, I always have something to say about anything everything something nothing too because everyone has had something happen to them and nothing happen to them and each is connected to all and all alone at the same time of interest to others who might read, to read or not to read, to be able to at a level that would free you not the alphabetization that enslaves us, no one I knew could come close to writing as I was able to write . . .
-I have at least five hundred words to say on anything anytime anywhere . . . recognition is just what it says it is, cognition again, to think again, to allow what is recognized to be thought of once more.
+Addie, my friend, all of this is hyperbole, willful exaggeration everywhere I had to write I needed to write, of course, I needed to write because f I did not write, I would die, surely die . . . the notebooks of happenings, of events, of incidents, of whatever else I have (I had) in the way of saying my experiences to others.
+I used to put them down on paper . . . pages and pages of words said, written, expressed, intended, meanings also unintentional . . . everyone has something to say, no?
+I always have something to say about anything everything something nothing . . . why?
+Because everyone has had something happen to him and nothing happen to him . . . each is connected to all that happens to him . . . and all alone at the same time of interest to others who might read what has been said by writing on paper . . . to read or not to read, to be able to at a level that would free you, help you break the bonds of our shackled nature . . . not the alphabetization that enslaves you, him, myself . . . us.
+No one I knew could come close to writing as I was able to write––true or not is irrelevant here.
+I do have at least five hundred words to say on anything anytime anywhere to anyone else from anywhere, everywhere else . . . recognition is just what it says it is, cognition again, to think again, to allow what is recognized to be thought of once more.

 Even if they are only a fictive readership, who is your audience nothing is too small to write about; nothing is too insignificant as long as it is true and we must expand our sense of what is true, fictional truth within the parameters of Truth, yes, with a capital ‘T,” capital ‘T’ Truth exists, it contains worlds within other worlds . . . the smallness or the largeness of the things or the events the worlds of ideas are deceptive in the mind on the page I used to say I needed to write to know what I think I used to think on the page I liked the phrase, used to.
 Used to is the imperativo in Spanish I remember my Spanish 1 teacher in college, Senora Bunuel, who said that the phrase used to must be translated with the imperfect tense, for example, I used to speak is translated Yo hablaba and I thought that it was humorous that my professor’s name was Bunuel, and when I used to talk with Senora Bunuel about Bunuel the film maker from Spain who could not persuade Garcia Lorca to come with him to Mexico–what then should I say.
 Garcia Lorca was later shot by los Franquistas, who I later came face to face with at Plaza de Torres in Madrid last year, Que feos, I said, when I left the plaza.
 But they are here too, to the left of me and to the right of me, stormed at with one volley of words after another–Bunuel my favorite director, perhaps one of the ten greatest of the 20th century, I used to say Bunuel the Auteur, Bunuel the Surrealist, Bunuel the Communist, Bunuel the director, Bunuel the film editor, Bunuel the screen writer, Bunuel the friend, Bunuel the husband, Bunuel the Spaniard, Bunuel the Mexican, Bunuel the man, Bunuel the Bunuel . . . what then must I say, Bunuel the Atheist,thank God, as he would say, how easily we forget–yes, we.